-Dot had said this dryly, coming out to lean, arms crossed, against the door frame.
+Dot said this dryly, coming out to lean, arms crossed, against the door frame.

 Daisy clenched her fists.
 She glared at the volunteer behind the desk, who eyeballed her with open curiosity.
 She stamped her foot in frustration at Paulette, who stood holding the handles of George’s wheelchair.
 It had been Dot and Henry vetoed the head nurse tying the can on this little strumpet.
 And why?
 Because George had taken a shine to her.

 Easy.
 Daisy snorted and tossed her head.
-What makes her so sure I wanna see George snuffed?
+What’s got her so sure I wanna see George snuffed?
 If I could only get rid of him, I’d take him dead or alive.
 Shoot!

 An orderly, hovering among the lounge patrons behind another wheelchair, leaned, and spoke close to his patient’s ear.
-“Did you want to go back to your room, Mrs. Miller?”
+“Ready to go back to your room, Mrs. Miller?”